 After a buffet lunch at the Lookout’s Summit, we all went back to our cabins to transform into flappers and gangsters with the likes of Dick the Trickster, Tommy the Gun, Billy the Fish, etc. etc. The gals were all dolled up in their flapper dresses, long gloves, feathered headbands, and even, long cigarette holders.
 We arranged for a place to meet in our MGs, and entered the field as a group parking together on one side of the show grounds, which was a soccer field with Astroturf….. where we diapered our oil-dripping cars.

 The trio of ex-Old Bailey magistrates arrived at our show site and there was fun to be had by all…. with the Judges remembering some of our flappers from Triathlon VIII.
 One of our DVCers also belonged to the Keystone MG Car Club and we hung around their tent for a while enjoying their “hippie” theme and music from the sixties.
-When it was our turn to be judged, the line up was ready, with the flappers dancing to Charleston music right at the judging site and as each car was judged, the respective flapper would join her gangster near the car with lots of bribes stuck at various places in their dress as well as strategic places such as garters, etc. Rita and Jan must’ve scored a bunch of points!!
+When it was our turn to be judged, the line up was ready, with the flappers dancing to Charleston music right at the judging site and as each car was judged, the respective flapper would join her gangster near the car with lots of bribes stuck at various places in their dress as well as strategic places such as garters, etc. Jan must’ve scored a bunch of points!!